 There are two blood tests needed to diagnose chronic hepatitis C.

 Hepatitis C is not spread through everyday contact such as:

 Hepatitis C is spread through blood-to-blood contact.
 To avoid infecting others you should take the following steps:

 As of July 1, 2016 Harvoni and Viekira Pak have been funded to treat the hepatitis C infection.
-These DAAs (direct acting-antivirals) have cure rates of 90+ per cent and have few side effects.
+These DAAs (direct acting-antivirals) have cure rates of 95+% and have few side effects.

 Regular monitoring is important to assess the health of your liver.
 Blood tests can detect liver disease.
-If there is liver damage the Hepatitis Foundation can offer advice which will help prevent further damage and improve your liver health.
+If there is liver damage your GP can refer you to your local gastroenterology service for further assessment.

 A FibroScan provides information about the health of your liver.
-It is a simple, painless tool that determines if liver damage (fibrosis or cirrhosis) is present.
-It measures the degree of stiffness in the liver.
+It is a simple, painless test that determines if liver damage (fibrosis or cirrhosis) is present.
+It measures the degree of stiffness (scarring) in the liver.

 A liver biopsy is a procedure which involves taking a small sample of liver tissue and examining it with a microscope.
 In many cases, a FibroScan removes the need for a liver biopsy.